duanzhiihao/RAPiD/README.md

 2. `python evaluate.py --imgs_path path/to/cepdof/Lunch1 --gt_path path/to/cepdof/annotations/Lunch1.json --metric AP`

 ## Training on COCO
 0. Download [the Darknet-53 weights](https://github.com/duanzhiihao/RAPiD/releases/download/v0.1/dark53_imgnet.pth), which is pre-trained on ImageNet.
 This is identical to the one provided by the official YOLOv3 author.
-The only diffence is that I converted it to PyTorch format.
+The only diffence is that I converted it to the PyTorch format.
-1. Place the file under the RAPiD/weights folder;
+1. Place the weights file under the RAPiD/weights folder;

 TBD